 Calypso Reef Cruises runs all boats daily from the Port Douglas Reef Marina.
 This page describes the Calypso scuba diving experience.

 Calypso also Carries ECO Certification promoting ecologically sustainable tourism with a primary focus on experiencing natural areas that foster environmental and cultural understanding, appreciation and conservation.
-There is an interpretive reef talk and a guided snorkelling tour.
-Snorkelers are also given instruction on safe snorkelling.
+There is an interpretive reef talk and a guided snorkeling tour.
+Snorkelers are also given instruction on safe snorkeling.

 |Training School Type:||PADI||Nitrox Fill:|

 Calypso operates day trips to the Great Barrier Reef, Queensland from the Port Douglas Reef Marina, and travels exclusively to three, from a number of different sites, on the Opal Reef.